Summary of Decameron tales: Third tale (X, 3)

 Nathan, an elderly rich man of Cathay, is noted for his exceeding generosity towards the guests of his house on the road leading out of the capital.
 Mithridanes, a wealthy young man living not far from Nathan, attempts to emulate him, but is frustrated and resolves to kill him.
 Falling in with Nathan unawares, Nathan advises Mithridanes how to compass his end.
 Following Nathan's advice, he finds the older gentleman in a copse, and recognizing him, is shame-stricken, and becomes his friend.

 Filostrato tells this tale.
 He attributes it to "various Genoese", but this may be seen as a reluctance to credit Marco Polo (as a Venetian an enemy of Florence and greatly disdained by Boccaccio personally); although no specific tale resembling this one appears in Polo's writings, his reports of Kublai Khan's generosity are likely the inspiration for the tale.

 Fourth tale (X, 4)

 Messer Gentile de' Carisendi, from Modena, disinters a lady that he loves, who has been buried for dead.
 She, being reanimated, gives birth to a male child; and Messer Gentile restores her, with her son, to Niccoluccio Caccianimico, her husband.

 Lauretta gives this story, for which there is no clear surviving source.
-The story is a bit similar to the Florentine legend of Ginevra degli Amieri, set in the last decade of 14th century, but published no earlier than at the turn of the 16th century.
+The story is a bit similar to the Florentine legend of Ginevra degli Amieri, set in the last decade of the 14th century, but published no earlier than at the turn of the 16th century.